 One concern is the possibility of lead in jewelry components and beads.
 Lead exposure can be very dangerous, especially for children.
 If you make jewelry, you should understand the risk of lead, the laws associated with it, and what manufacturers have done to limit the potential for exposure.

 Lead Exposure Consequences

-How is Lead Used in Jewelry Components?
+How Is Lead Used in Jewelry Components?

 Do All Crystal and Glass Beads Contain Lead?

-The new lead free product line is called Advanced Crystal and is widely available at retailers that sell Swarovski products.
-The composition of the new crystal glass contains 0.009% lead or less, which allows them to be considered lead free.
+Since September 2012, Swarovski has modified the way they make their crystal beads and components to allow them to offer the same brilliant cuts and reflection, but using a crystal glass that is more than 99 percent lead-free.
+The new lead-free product line is called Advanced Crystal and is widely available at retailers that sell Swarovski products.
+The composition of the new crystal glass contains 0.009 percent lead or less, which allows them to be considered lead-free.
 This is a breakthrough that helps Swarovski and jewelry makers using their components, ensure their products meet federal and state lead laws.
-The best part is that the new components are available in the same great innovative shapes, with the same faceting and level of brilliance and color.
+The new crystals are perfect replacements, available in the same shapes with the same faceting and level of brilliance and color.

 Bottom Line for Beaders

 Safety first!
 Because of the potential for accidental ingestion, never use crystal or glass beads that you believe contain lead in children's jewelry or allow children and pets to play with your crystal beads and components.

 Some suppliers recommend washing your hands after handling crystal, but it's not clear as to whether that's necessary.
 In addition, other types of crystal, glass beads, and metal components may contain lead.
 Your best bet is to purchase beads and components from reputable sellers and look on their website or ask customer service if they carry products with lead in them.
 Most online retailers will have a page dedicated to the topic.